When should you start ACT and SAT test prep for your homeschool student?

 These are just some examples:

-- filling in test bubbles with a No. 2 pencil (not so sharp that the lead breaks, and not so dull that it slows you down!)
+- if you’re taking a paper/pencil test, filling in test bubbles with a No. 2 pencil (not so sharp that the lead breaks, and not so dull that it slows you down!)

 - pacing oneself through timed sections